PyArtaz/data_science/README.md

 ## Repository

-This repository consists of two branches, jetnano_final and model_development that both fullfill different purposes.
+This repository consists of two branches, master and Development that both fullfill different purposes.

-### jetnano_final
+### master

 This branch conatains all files necessary to run the final project on your hardware, be it a Nvidia Jetson Nano or a computer running Python.
-All you have to do is change the value of the jet_nano boolean accordingly.
+All you have to do is change the value of the `jetson_nano_on` boolean accordingly.
 This branch includes:

 - models folder: Support vector machines trained on different datasets and saved using [Joblib](https://joblib.readthedocs.io/en/latest/).
 By default, the own_landmark models for digits, numbers and both are used.